Logiqx/gps-details/docs/devices/garmin/fit/file_creator/README.md

 ### Overview

-The *file_creator* record is useful for identifying the software / firmware version.
+The *file_creator* record is useful for identifying the software version / firmware of the watch that created the FIT.

 It only tends to appear in FIT files from Garmin, not the likes of COROS or Suunto.